learning-dev/udacity-MLND/capstone/capstone_report.md

 Finally, acurracy is compared.

 ### Refinement

 The refinement made is just tuning hyperparameters that are adjusting the no of neurons i.e. 300.
 There is a lot of trial and error involved.

+The decrease in the no of neurons tooks very little time to training but there was a drop in the accuracy i.e it gave us the accuracy of around 67%

+When the no of neurons were increased, it took longer to train and accuracy was increased to 92% in case of RNNs and 97% in case of Bidirectional RNNs.

 Another refinement that is done is building a Bidirectional RNN which reduces the test error rate by 81% approximately that will be discussed in the results section.